-This quick homemade adobo sauce recipe is silky smooth, slightly spicy and incredibly versatile.
-Whip up a batch and keep it in your fridge for quick dinners anytime including tacos, enchiladas, soups, barbacoa and more.
+This quick and easy homemade adobo sauce recipe is silky smooth, slightly spicy and incredibly versatile.
+I like to whip up a batch and keep it in my fridge for quick dinners anytime including tacos, enchiladas, soups and more.

 What is Adobo Sauce?